ann-codes/spilling-the-t/README.md

 # Spilling the T

-A review site for the T (but not limited to MA).
+A review site for the T (but not limited train stations in MA).

 Authors:
 Ann Nguyen, Anna Le, Jasen Lambright